As of February 2018, support for 32-bit x86 hardware was removed from illumos. This only affects the kernel; 32-bit applications are still supported.

 In practice, 32-bit hardware support hasn't been well-tested for a while, and most illumos distributions haven't supported 32-bit hardware for a while.

 However, you can still run older Tribblix on 32-bit hardware, with certain caveats.
+The biggest caveat is that this is unsupported, and you'll be 5 years out of date.

 The best base release to download and run is the original 0m20 release.
 The update releases may be problematic, as will the omnitribblix variant.
 Note that all the 0m20 updates, and the 0m20 omnitribblix variant, share the same application repository - there is no difference in terms of what applications are available, it's just the kernel that differs between the various releases in the 0m20 series.
 If you're running on 32-bit hardware, do not upgrade to any of the update releases or any later version such as 0m21.